Average density of Bloch electrons in a homogeneous magnetic field: A second-order response

 \subsection{$n=m$ terms}

-Next we compute the $n=m$ term in (\ref{eq:6sums}), by far the most involved.
+Next, we compute the $n=m$ term in (\ref{eq:6sums}), by far the most involved.
 The expressions can be greatly simplified to show that factors of the form $1/(\partial_x \varepsilon_n)$ cancel.
 This is a good point to stop simplifying since expressions lacking explicit singularities are amenable to simulation in large-scale numerical codes.
 The expression is

-To obtain (\ref{eq:o1_12_22_v1}) we observed that various terms are pure imaginary, different parts of expressions cancel each other (or combine), used various integration by parts at some points, etc. Note that (a) again, (\ref{eq:o1_12_22_v1}) is explicitly gauge invariant, (b) the ubiquitous factors $1/(\partial_x \varepsilon_n)$ arising from the expansion of $1/(\varepsilon_{n\v{k} - 2\v{g}} - \varepsilon_{n\v{k}})$ in (\ref{eq:n2g}) do not appear explicitly, (c) All but two terms are explicitly FS terms.
+To obtain (\ref{eq:o1_12_22_v1}) we observed that various terms are pure imaginary, different parts of expressions cancel each other (or combine), and integration by parts must be used at some points.
+Note that (1) again, (\ref{eq:o1_12_22_v1}) is explicitly gauge invariant, (2) the ubiquitous factors $1/(\partial_x \varepsilon_n)$ arising from the expansion of $1/(\varepsilon_{n\v{k} - 2\v{g}} - \varepsilon_{n\v{k}})$ in (\ref{eq:n2g}) do not appear explicitly, and (3) all but two terms are explicitly FS terms.